weels007/compliance-policy-engine/README.md

 Validators must agree on **exactly which rules passed/failed** — the canonical sorted (rule_id, status) mapping ensures both leader and validator produce the same deterministic ordering.
 If one says "Rule A: SATISFIED" and the other says "Rule A: VIOLATED", consensus fails.

-### 3. Rule-Count Binding
+### 3. Rule-Count Binding + Rule ID Uniqueness

 Validators verify the LLM evaluated **ALL stored rules**.
 If a policy has 3 rules but the LLM only returned 2 verdicts, consensus fails.
-This prevents the LLM from silently skipping rules.
+Additionally, every verdict's `rule_id` must be **unique** and **match exactly one stored rule title**.
+This prevents the LLM from duplicating one rule and omitting another while still passing the count check.

 ### 4. First-Class Rules as Storage Objects